-There are many reasons why an employee experiencing threats or violence might choose not to report or seek help, including:
+There are many reasons why a worker experiencing threats or violence might choose not to report or seek help, including:

-Well-meaning or even inadvertent disclosures of an employee’s experiences with domestic and sexual violence or stalking may be emotionally devastating, and for some survivors may prove dangerous or fatal.
+Well-meaning or even inadvertent disclosures of a worker’s experiences with domestic and sexual violence or stalking may be emotionally devastating, and for some survivors may prove dangerous or fatal.

-Clear and comprehensive privacy protocols and policies can create a workplace culture in which employees feel safe disclosing and seeking assistance without fear of reprisal.
+Clear and comprehensive privacy protocols and policies can create a workplace culture in which workers feel safe disclosing and seeking assistance without fear of reprisal.

 In consultation with local service providers, evaluate current privacy protocols and policies and determine whether they adequately address the concerns of survivors of domestic and sexual violence and stalking.
 Questions to consider include:

-- Rights, remedies and resources available to an employee who discloses; and
+- Rights, remedies and resources available to a worker who discloses; and

-- Guidance for co-workers who have knowledge about another employee.
+- Guidance for co-workers who have knowledge about another worker.

 Privacy protocols and policies should be integrated into workplace policies on domestic and sexual violence and stalking, covered during new employee orientations and trainings, integrated into ongoing trainings for existing staff, and included in employee handbooks.